Dogs available for adoption

 Lost but not forgotten

 Jake was found wandering the streets with a note attached to his collar that said his original owner passed away and he had nobody left to care for him.
-Jake was brought to the Brevard County shelter by animal control and soon after intake, they noticed he had blood in his urine, and was constantly attempting to defecate without success.
-A radiograph showed a very enlarged prostate.
-Cancer was suspected and he was deemed a hospice dog.
+Jake was brought to the Brevard County shelter by animal control and soon after intake, they discovered he had prostate cancer and he was deemed a hospice dog.
 Jake was placed in a loving hospice foster home where he was spoiled rotten in his last weeks.
 He enjoyed hot dogs, french fries, sleeping under the covers with his foster mom, and nightly butt scratches.
 We were so blessed to have Jake in our lives and to give him love, comfort and peace in his final moments.
 R.I.P little guy.

 Lily was a Touch of Grey resident and was adopted by us as a puppy.
 She was born the runt of a litter from a 3 legged stray found in the fields of Trumansburgh, NY.
 She came to us highly anxious and has always struggled with her anxiety, especially during thunderstorms and fireworks.
 In 2013 Lily had surgery for a slipped disc which almost caused her paralysis in her back legs.
 We cancelled our anniversary trip to pay for her surgery and take care of her that year, and we called her “Aruba” for a while :) Lily fully recovered from her surgery but became highly anxious in her senior years, even more so when she lost her hearing.
 She paced for hours every night, at times getting stuck in corners or falling in our pool.
 When we could no longer help her with her mental anguish, we decided we had to let her go.
 She was our first dog, and was loved so much.
 She will be forever in our hearts.
 Fly high sweet girl.